harness/developer-hub/docs/continuous-delivery/cd-advanced/AWS ECS/ecs-v2-summary.md

 ### ECS Run Task updated in ECS NextGen

-- Introduced new ECS Run Task Request Definition setting in the ECS Run Task Step.
+A new  ECS Run Task Request Definition setting was introduced in the ECS Run Task Step.

 This is covered in the [ECS deployment tutorial](../../onboard-cd/cd-quickstarts/ecs-deployment-tutorial.md#ecs-run-task-step).